Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Experiments

-We further discuss learning performance in our designed map $\mathtt{3h\_vs\_1b1z3h}$, where we control three Hydralisks, while our opponent controls three Hydralisks, one low-damage Zergling, and one Baneling with high area damage.
-The initial positions of our controlled agents and opposing agents are shown in Figure~\ref{fig:3h_vs_1b1z3h}, where our agents are initialed on the left side of the map.
-The explosion of the Baneling can only be avoided if all agents gather fire to it instead of the nearer Zergling.
-However, gathering fire to the Zergling could be a suboptimal equilibrium, because any agent's fire transfer from Zergling to Baneling will not influence the explosion of Baneling but reduce the efficiency of killing Zergling.
-In this case, our method can jump out of the local optimal point after 4M time steps, while the state-of-the-art policy-based MARL algorithm MAPPO can only fall into the local optimal point.
+We further discuss {the} learning performance in our {newly-}designed map $\mathtt{3h\_vs\_1b1z3h}$ {In this task,} we control three Hydralisks, while {the} opponent controls three Hydralisks, one low-damage Zergling, and one Baneling with high area {explosive} damage.
+The initial positions of our controlled agents and opposing agents are shown in Figure~\ref{fig:3h_vs_1b1z3h}, where our agents are initialized on the left side of the map.
+The {explosive damage} of the Baneling can only be avoided if all agents gather fire to it instead of {firing against} the {nearer neighbor} Zergling {in the first place }. {G}athering fire to the Zergling could be a suboptimal equilibrium -- any agent's fire transfer from Zergling to Baneling {does} not influence the explosion of Baneling but reduce the efficiency of killing Zergling.
+In this case, {TAD} can jump out of the local optimal point after 4M time steps, while the state-of-the-art policy-based MARL algorithms like MAPPO can only fall into the local optimal point {on firing against the Zergling}.
 This phenomenon emphasizes the superior advantages of our algorithm in the environment with local optimal points.

+We conduct further experiments to compare TAD-PPO with more latest MARL algorithms that also consider agents' dependency in their design, including DFOP\citep{wang2022dfop}, and ACE\citep{li2023ace}.
+Details are elaborated in \cref{app:exp_smacv2}.